mixxxdj/manual/source/chapters/user_interface.rst

 * It is basically the same as Mixxx mode but the buttons are more flashy like a Pioneer CDJ player.

-* The Play/Pause button flashes at 1 Hz when a track is paused.
+* The Play/Pause button flashes once per second when a track is paused.

-* The Cue button flashes with 2 Hz instead of 1 Hz when the next push will move the Cue point.
+* The Cue button flashes twice a second when the next push will move the Cue point.

 **Denon mode**